Azure/azure-cosmos-dotnet-v3/docs/observability.md

 ## Client Telemetry (Private Preview)

 ### Introduction
 SDK sends aggregated telemetry data every 10 minutes to Microsoft.

-We collect following information as part of this:
+We collect following information as part of this feature:
 1. Cache Latencies : Right now, it covers only Collection Cache
 2. Client System Usage (during an operation) :
     * CPU usage